onc-healthit/inferno-program/README.md

 ## Installation and Deployment

-Local installation is intended for users that are familiar with either [Docker](https://www.docker.com/) or installing Ruby web applications using command line tools.
-Users not familiar with these options are encouraged to visit the [ONC hosted public instance](https://inferno.healthit.gov/inferno).

 ### Docker Installation

 Docker is the recommended installation method for Windows devices and can also be used on Linux and MacOS hosts.

 1. Install [Docker](https://www.docker.com/) for the host platform as well as the [docker-compose](https://docs.docker.com/compose/install/) tool (which may be included in the distribution, as is the case for Windows and MacOS).
-2. Download the [latest release of the `inferno` project](https://github.com/siteadmin/inferno/releases) to your local computer on a directory of your choice.
+2. Download the [latest release of the `inferno` project](https://github.com/onc-healthit/inferno/releases) to your local computer on a directory of your choice.
 3. Open a terminal in the directory where the project was downloaded (above).
 4. Run the command `docker-compose up` to start the server.
 This will automatically build the Docker image and launch both the ruby server (using unicorn) and an NGINX web server.
 5. Navigate to http://localhost:8080 to find the running application.

 If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker-compose up --build` to rebuild the containers.

-Check out the [Troubleshooting Documentation](https://github.com/siteadmin/inferno/wiki/Troubleshooting) for help.
+Check out the [Troubleshooting Documentation](https://github.com/onc-healthit/inferno/wiki/Troubleshooting) for help.

 ### Native Installation